• Art Magazine

 C/O Berlin

-Since 2000, the former Charlottenburg post office has housed a 2,000-square-meter exhibition space showcasing photography and visual media of the highest caliber.
-The exhibitions range from established artists such as Annie Leibovitz and Helmut Newton to young, up-and-coming talents.
+Since 2000, the former Charlottenburg post office has housed a 2,000-square-meter exhibition space showcasing top-quality photography and visual media.
+The exhibitions range from established artists like Annie Leibovitz and Helmut Newton to young, up-and-coming talents.

 With its experimental and innovative approach, C/O Berlin continually sets new standards and impresses with its creative and inspiring exhibitions.
 If you're looking for a place where you can be enchanted by the magic of photography, then you should definitely add C/O Berlin to your list.
 An absolute highlight for any visit to Berlin!